danieljprice/phantom/docs/examples/star.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 you can either use the pre-cooked magnetic field setups in this routine,
-or you can just make a new :doc:`moddump <moddump>` module that sets up the magnetic field in a custom way.
+or you can just make a new :doc:`moddump </user-guide/moddump>` module that sets up the magnetic field in a custom way.